ClaireNeveu/sij/README.md

 Selecting columns is as easy as calling `sql.from('my_table').select('col1', 'col2')`.
 You can call select as many times as you like; each time simply adds columns to the selection.
 These two are equivalent: `.select('col1', 'col2')`, `.select('col1').select('col2')`.

 As with regular SQL you can select qualified identifiers like `my_table.col` and expressions like `UPPERCASE(col)`.
-Because of the limitations of typescript, you do need to separate columsn and expressions into different `.select`s.
+Because of the limitations of typescript, you do need to separate columns and expressions into different `.select`s.
 E.g. to write `SELECT col1, my_table.col2, UPPERCASE(col3) as upper_col3 FROM my_table` you would write
 ```typescript
 sql.from('my_table').select('col1', 'my_table.col2').selectAs('upper_col3', sql.upperCase(`col3))
 ```